Jeffrey Orridge

 Jeffrey Lyndon Orridge (born 1960) is the CEO of The King's Trust Canada.
 Previously, he was the chief executive officer of TVOntario, the provincial educational television network.
 He was appointed effective November 30, 2020 and announced his resignation July 22, 2025.
-Previously he served as 13th commissioner of the Canadian Football League (CFL) and was the first African-American chief executive of a major North American sports league.
-Earlier in his career, Orridge served as COO of Right to Play and executive director of CBC Sports Properties.
+Previously he was 13th commissioner of the Canadian Football League (CFL) and was the first African-American chief executive of a major North American sports league.
+Earlier in his career, Orridge was COO of Right to Play and executive director of CBC Sports Properties.

 Early life and education

 Orridge is a New York native.
 His mother was a registered nurse and social worker and his father worked for the New York City Transit Authority.
 Orridge participated in track and field and played basketball in school until he tore his ACL.
 He graduated from the Collegiate School.
 He earned a psychology degree from Amherst College in 1982, and graduated from Harvard Law School in 1986.